maxime-esa/asn1scc/README.md

 We have therefore setup the build, so that it creates (on the fly) a Debian Docker image based on the latest version of Debian stable (the soon to be announced Debian Stretch).
-Both the ASN1SCC build and the test run are then executed inside the Docker image.
+Both the ASN1SCC build and the tests run are then executed inside the Docker image.

 Needless to say, the Docker image can be used for development as well;
 simply execute...